RaspberryPiFoundation/lesson_format/FORMATTING.md

 title: Felix and Herbert
 level: Level 1
 language: en-GB
-stylesheet: scratch
 embeds: "*.png"
-materials: "Felix-and-Herbert.sb"
+materials: "Felix-and-Herbert.sb2"
 note: "notes for club leaders.md"
 ...

 Rest of markdown file ...
 ```

-- The language is optional, but useful.
+- The `language` is optional, but useful.
-- The stylesheet is needed for scratch worksheets.
-- Embeds is a file, or a list of files for images used inside the document
+- `embeds` is a file or list of files for images used inside the document
-- Materials is a file, or list of files of things that accompany the lesson (e.g scratch files)
+- `materials` is a file or list of files of things that accompany the lesson (e.g. scratch files)
-- Note is the filename of the optional notes for volunteers.
+- `note` is the filename of the optional notes for volunteers.
-- Level is the difficulty of the project.
+- `level` is the difficulty of the project.

 Any file name is taken to be relative to the markdown file's directory, file names can also be globbed, i.e "*.png".